Cohomological finiteness conditions for a class of metabelian groups: The Background and some Historical Remarks

 The $\mathbb{Z}Q$-module $A$ is then said to be $m$-\emph{tame} if every $m$-point subset of $\Sigma^c_A=S(Q)\setminus \Sigma_A$ lies in an open hemisphere of $S(Q)$.
 Equivalently, $v_1+\ldots+v_m\neq 0$ for any $[v_1],\ldots, [v_m]\in \Sigma^c_A$.

 A group $G$ is said to be of type $FP_m$ if there is a $\mathbb{Z}G$-projective resolution of the trivial module $\mathbb{Z}$ where the modules are finitely generated in dimensions $\leq m$.
 In particular a group is of type $FP_1$ if and only if it is itself finitely generated.
 Bieri and Strebel \cite {BS80} proved that the properties of being of type $FP_2$ and being finitely presented are equivalent for metabelian groups.
 It is not known whether this is true for all soluble groups, but it is certainly not true for groups in general: for example, the right-angled Artin groups in \cite {BB97} are of type $FP_2$ but not finitely presented.
-In addition to this, Bieri and Strebel showed that $G$ is finitely presented if and only if the corresponding $\mathbb{Z}Q$-module $A$ is 2-tame.
+In addition, Bieri and Strebel showed that $G$ is finitely presented if and only if the corresponding $\mathbb{Z}Q$-module $A$ is 2-tame.
 These results led to the $FP_m$-conjecture of Bieri and Groves.

-\begin{fpmconj} \cite{BG82} Suppose we have the short exact sequence (1) and let $m$ be a positive integer.
-Then $G$ is of type $FP_m$ if and only if $A$ is $m$-tame as a $\mathbb{Z}Q$-module. \end{fpmconj}
+\begin{fpmconj*}[\cite{BG82}] Suppose we have the short exact sequence (\ref{metabelian}) and let $m$ be a positive integer.
+Then $G$ is of type $FP_m$ if and only if $A$ is $m$-tame as a $\mathbb{Z}Q$-module. \end{fpmconj*}

 Both directions of the $FP_m$ conjecture remain open for $m>2$ but a number of specific cases have been proved.
 In \cite{BG82} it was shown that if $G$ is of type $FP_m$ then $A{\otimes}_{\mathbb{Z}} K$ is $m$-tame as a $KQ$-module for every field $K$.
 In \cite{A86} Hans \AA berg established the full $FP_m$-conjecture for the case where $G$ has finite Pr\"{u}fer rank.
 Kochloukova \cite{K96} extended \AA berg's methods to show that the `only-if' part of the conjecture holds true if either the additive group of $A$ is torsion or if $G$ is the split extension of $A$ by $Q$.

-In \cite {K96} it is also shown that the full conjecture is true for the case where $A$ is torsion and of Krull dimension 1 as a $\mathbb {Z}Q$-module.
+In general the status of the conjecture for non-split extensions seems to be more delicate and more technical than for split extensions, although as we shall see below, in many examples, there are few non-split extensions to be found.
+In \cite {K96} it is shown that the full conjecture is true for the case where $A$ is torsion and of Krull dimension 1 as a $\mathbb {Z}Q$-module.
 More recently Bieri and Harlander \cite{BH01} proved the $FP_3$-conjecture for the case where $G$ is the split extension of $A$ by $Q$.